EircYangQM/fog-huaweicloud/docs/nfv.md

 +-----------+-----------------------------------------+
 ```

-Depending on the OpenStack release, the NFV service might be installed
+Depending on the HuaweiCloud release, the NFV service might be installed
 but not defined yet in the catalog.
 In such case, you must add the service and
 corresponding endpoints to create the catalog entry: